whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     Accepts the gang invite from the gang "Hells Angels".
 ## /g kick
-Kicks the player out of yout gang.
+Kicks the player out of your gang.
 ### Syntax
 ```
 /g kick <player>